Amrjyniat/Swipeable-Card/README.md

 ## Features
 - Customize the background, text color and icon of the button.
-- Add unlimited buttons to the card by passing a list of `SwipeableAction.`
+- Add unlimited buttons to the card by passing a list of `SwipeableAction`.
 - Work with both LTR and RTL layout directions.
 - You don't need to edit your card to make it swipeable, just add your card compose to the `SwipeableCard`.

 ![Alt Text](https://github.com/Amrjyniat/Swipeable-Card/blob/master/previews/video.gif)